Wondering how cerebral palsy affects the elderly?

 Thanks to advancements in healthcare, over 80% of individuals with cerebral palsy are expected to live beyond 58 years.

-People with cerebral palsy are learning how to effectively manage their symptoms to prolong their life expectancy.
+People with cerebral palsy are learning how to effectively manage their symptoms to prolong their life expectancy and enhance their participation in daily activities.

 So, what can individuals with cerebral palsy expect as they reach their elderly years?

 First, we’ll go over a few health risks associated with CP and increasing age.
-Right after, we’ll discuss effective management techniques that can help minimize these risks.
+After, we’ll discuss effective management techniques that can help minimize these risks.

 One of the most prevalent symptoms of cerebral palsy is spasticity (involuntary muscle contractions).